DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 What you can try then is to replace the images in the pizza folder.

 # Virustotal.
-It will be false flagged as a trojan.
+It will likely be mistakenly flagged as a trojan.
+I’m not sure how to fix this, I guess I have to get better at coding lol.

-Because it can move your mouse and it takes a screenshot which it uses to find out what the Pizza is.
+Since it moves your mouse and takes a screenshot to identify the Pizza, the system might see it as a threat?.

-And because it is not signed.
+or just probably because i haven't signed it. [cost me €359/year.](https://shop.certum.eu/data-security/code-signing-certificates/certum-ev-code-sigining.html)

 ![bild](https://github.com/DisguisedOwI/Pizza-Bakery-Fram-Bot/assets/92737576/a543b69d-a17d-4d07-9f8c-fef89087066a)

-# Note: use this at your own risk because you have a small risk of being banned.